bjoerge/esphew/README.md

 ### dns module

-To make implementing device provisioning interfaces (via captive portal) simple **phew!** provides a catchall DNS server.
+To make implementing device provisioning interfaces (via captive portal) simple **esphew!** provides a catchall DNS server.

 If you put the Pico W into access point mode and then run the catchall DNS server it will route all DNS requests back to the local device so that they can be handled.